geektutor/Leaderboard/task.md

 Given the array the string s='12 11 2 6 7 10' as input
 average(s) should return 8

+#### FrontEnd Beginner

+Tribute page.

+Description:

+The simplest website you
+can make as a beginner is a
+tribute page of someone you
+admire in your life..
+Make a
+webpage writing about that
+person adding his/her
+image at the top of the
+webpage.
+Then proceed to make it as beautiful as you can

 #### FrontEnd Intermediate

 Create a counter application with the following features